WilliamOnVoyage/World-of-Warships-Stats-Analysis/README.md

       "dropped_capture_points": 3629
 }
 ```
+The database provides stats for modeling and web application, thus the performance is crucial.
+For NA server, the player number is about 1.6 million, and about 30% play at least 100 battles (considered as **valid players**).
+Since each player has daily update, the total number of historical stats will keep increasing with time.
+Based on estimation, the newest stats for **1.6 million** players take up to **2 GB** memory, while the historical stats of valid players over **a year** take about **50 GB** memory on disk.

 ## Analysis
 ### Data Preprocessing
 When retrieving players' data from database, we use `pandas` Panel to construct the 3D DataFrame as: